stevenmhunt/setidle/README.md

 - The `fnIdle` callback will be triggered when the application is idle.
 - The `fnActive` callback will be triggered when the application is active again.
 - The interval defines how many milliseconds of inactivity constitutes "idleness".
 The default is 3000 milliseconds.
-- Note that the procedural version automatically passes `window` to the `DOMEventEmitter` constructor.
+- Note that the procedural version automatically passes `window.document` to the `DOMEventEmitter` constructor.
 - Returns an instance of the SetIdle object used to start monitoring.

 ### window.clearIdle (idle)